MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod6_Lab1_ExtendwithD365.md

 2. Navigate to the **Contacts** via the left hand menu.
 Open the Contact record for **Abbie Moss** and select your new **Contact with Customer Insights** form using the form selector.

 3. You should now see that the three Customer Insights you embedded in the form render.
-KPI and Demographics control's can be configured.
+KPI and Customer Details controls can be configured.
 You may need to edit the cards to select the correct fields to show.

 - **Timeline:** No configuration required.
 This should display a unified set of ingested activities from Customer Insights.

-- **Demographic:** The demographic control should display some key information from the Unfiied Customer Profile.
-Click the **Edit** button to customize the information that appears.
-Turn on the **Segments**.
-Add any additional fields that you believe may be helpful to a Customer Service Advisor.
+- **Customer Detail:** The customer detail control should display some key information from the Unfiied Customer Profile.

 - **KPIs:** Click **Edit** on the KPI controls.
 Here you are able to select from any of the Customer Measures that you created earlier.
-Add your Customer Measures to give the Contoso Coffee CSA visibility. (**Total Club Points, Lifetime Spend(&#036;)** and **Average Store Purchase(&#036;)** )
+Add your Customer Measures to give the Contoso Coffee CSA visibility (**Total Club Points, Lifetime Spend,** and **Average Store Purchase** ).

 Congratulations!
 You have successfully completed the objectives of this module, providing Contoso Coffee Customer Service Advisors with visibility of all customer touchpoints & KPIs.